Health & Life Skills

 Making Good Decisions

-Healthy Habits -- Sponsored in part by the Sara Lee Foundation, the Healthy Habits program provides youth with knowledge, skills and motivation to make healthier food choices and to increase activity levels.
+Healthy Habits -- The Healthy Habits program provides youth with knowledge, skills and motivation to make healthier food choices and to increase activity levels.
 The Healthy Habits curriculum reinforces the relationship between behaviors, choices and health.
 Young people learn how to determine foods' nutritional value; portion size; environmental cues that prompt eating; and how to eat away from home.
 Lessons are underscored by the 345,600 nutritious meals served by BGCC each year as well as activities that ensure all youth participate in 60 minutes of physical activity each day.

 SMART Moves -- Helps young people positively handle the peer pressure of substance abuse or premature sexual involvement.
 More than simply emphasizing a "Say No" message, the program uses discussion and role-playing to develop assertiveness, resistance and refusal skills and positive outcomes.